 Maia and I made papier-mache dress-up masks for this book.
 Each chapter includes a craft project with step-by-step instructions that readers can do with their kids; there are lots of fun ones that I can’t wait to try, including a painted paper lampshade, a felted flower bowl, and a thaumatrope.

-Would you like your own copy of Hand in Hand?
+Would you like your own copy of Hand in Hand :: Crafting with Kids?
 You can buy it at your local independent bookstore, on Amazon, or ask your public library to order a copy.